Motives and representability of algebraic cycles on threefolds over a field: Some motivic lemma

 Let $k$ be an algebraically closed field, and let $X$ be a smooth variety over $k$.
 As we are going to work with motivic finite-dimensionality, all Chow groups $CH^i(X)$ will be mostly with coefficients in $\QQ $, and we will use the notation $CH_{\ZZ }^i(X)$ for Chow groups with integral coefficients.
 For any codimension $i$ let $A^i(X)$ be a subgroup in $CH^i(X)$ generated by cycles algebraically equivalent to zero.
 Respectively, $A^i_{\ZZ }(X)$ is a subgroup of algebraically trivial cycle classes in $CH^i_{\ZZ }(X)$.

 Let $\CHM (S)$ be the category of relative Chow motives over an arbitrary irreducible smooth variety $S$ over $k$ constructed either contravariantly or covariantly.
+Here we recall the construction of $\CHM (S)$, for more information the reader may consult the papers \cite{DM} and \cite{CH}.
 In contravariant notation, if $X$ and $Y$ are two varieties over $S$ such that the structure morphisms $X\to S$ and $Y\to S$ are smooth and projective, and $X=\cup _jX_j$ are the connected components of $X$, then

 is a group of relative correspondences of degree $m$ from $X$ to $Y$ over $S$, where $e_j$ is the relative dimension of $X_j$ over $S$.
 Given a morphism $f:X\to Y$ over $S$, the transpose $\Gamma _f^t$ of its graph $\Gamma _f$ is in $\Corr _S^0(X,Y)$.
 For any two correspondences $f:X\to Y$ and $g:Y\to Z$ their composition $g\circ f$ is defined by a standard formula